grogdrinker/croz/README.md

 Croz can move the model as a whole, but it also includes an option to rotate side chain positions.

-## What else should Rob know?
-There is a hidden option to move the backbone as well, but it is currently disabled in the user interface because I never managed to get good results with it.
-Let me know if you want me to activate it.

-## citing (in case we write a paper about this.
-To not forget)
-If you use Croz in your research, please consider citing:

 ## Installation
 You can install Croz with pip building it locally.